Radiation Therapy

 If you’re facing radiation therapy, it’s normal to feel worried or scared about going through treatment and the side effects you may have.
 Many people have been where you are today.
 They had the same fears.
 They’ve gone through breast cancer treatment and are living their lives.

-Sharing experiences and advice with others going through radiation therapy or those who’ve finished treatment may help.
+You could share your experience and advice with others going through radiation therapy or those who’ve finished treatment.
 You can do this in a support group or by connecting one-on-one with another breast cancer survivor.
+A social worker or patient navigator can help you find these resources.

 Emotional health after radiation therapy

-Make sure you take time to recover both emotionally and physically.
+Make sure you take time to recover both physically and emotionally.
 You may want to have family and friends available for support.

 Our Support section has list of resources for finding local and online support groups and other resources.